-Adrian is a Chartered Petroleum/Reservoir Engineer with over 30 years oil and gas industry experience gained with a major integrated oil & gas company and in consulting to a variety of oil & gas companies.
-His background demonstrates a broad reservoir/petroleum engineering capability which with an extensive reserves and resource development experience has supported both sustaining and growing businesses across the value chain from exploration/appraisal through to asset management.
-As well as performing technical roles Adrian has a proven ability to act as a mentor and provided career development over a range of cultures with experience of developing knowledge transfer and management systems.
+Adrian is a Chartered Petroleum/Reservoir Engineer with over 30 years of oil and gas industry experience gained with a major integrated oil & gas company and in consulting to a variety of oil & gas companies.
+His background demonstrates a broad reservoir/petroleum engineering capability which, with extensive reserves and resource development experience, has supported both sustaining and growing businesses across the value chain from exploration/appraisal through to asset management.
+As well as performing technical roles Adrian has a proven ability to act as a mentor and provided career development over a range of cultures with experience in developing knowledge transfer and management systems.

 Adrian Gregory – Net Zero Committee Member